Committees for the Defense of the Revolution

 Committees for the Defense of the Revolution (Comités de Defensa de la Revolución), or CDR, are a network of neighborhood committees across Cuba.
 The organizations, described as the "eyes and ears of the Revolution," exist to help support local communities and report on "counter-revolutionary" activity.
 As of 2010, 8.4 million Cubans of the national population of 11.2 million were registered as CDR members.

+CDRs provide community services, such as assisting in literacy and vaccination campaigns, but have been criticized for alleged human rights violations.